AlanLaboratory/UnrealMLAgents/Docs/intro/create-new-environment.rst

       As you can see this method use a ForceMultiplier variable to determine the force to apply to the sphere.
       ForceMultiplier must be set as Public in the Blueprint to be able to set it from the Inspector window.
       To do that, on the right side of the variable, click on the eye icon to make it public.
+      We can also set a default value to that variable.
+Click on the variable and on the detail panel on the right, set the default value to 100.

       PositionX and PositionY are two variables that store the position of the sphere in the X and Y axis.
       These variables are local to the method and will be reset each time we call the method.